Pedroalbuquerque/ESPBASE/README.md

       write you own setup code after this comment

 You can naturaly include your libraries in the skecth as necessary for your specific code.

+## Dependecies

+### ESP8266
+To used this libray with ESP8266 not adional libraries are needed (that I can remember, as i have created it for sime time now).

+### ESP32
+To use with ESP32 this is a bit more demanding to prepare the enviroment.
+Assuming ESP 32 environment has already been installed you will need:
+- ESP32WebServer from Ivan Grokhtkov <ivan@ESP32.com>
+- Ticker (from my repository) (se instrution for special installation

 Hope you can find this interesting and usefull.